Port Gibson, Mississippi: Later nineteenth century to present

 Reportedly, many of the historic buildings in the town survived the Civil War because Grant proclaimed the city to be "too beautiful to burn".
 These words appear on the sign marking the city limits.

 Despite postwar economic upheaval, the city continued as a center of trade and economy associated with cotton.
 In 1882, the Port Gibson Oil Works started operating, established as one of the first cottonseed oil plants in the United States.
 This historic industrial building was listed on the National Register of Historic Places in 1979.
 The mill finally closed in 2002.

 Gemiluth Chessed synagogue, built in 1892, had an active congregation when the town was thriving as the county seat and a trading center.
 It had attracted nineteenth-century Jewish immigrants from the German states and Alsace-Lorraine.
 After starting as peddlers, the later generations of men became cotton brokers and merchants.
 This is the oldest synagogue and the only Moorish Revival building in the state.
 It is topped by a Russian-style dome.
 As the economy changed, the Jewish population gradually moved to larger cities and areas offering more opportunity, and none remain in Port Gibson.

 The Rabbit's Foot Company was established in 1900 by Pat Chappelle, an African-American theatre owner in Tampa, Florida.
 This was the leading traveling vaudeville show in the southern states, with an all-black cast of singers, musicians, comedians, and entertainers.

 After Chappelle's death in 1911, the company was taken over by Fred Swift Wolcott, a white planter.
 After 1918, he based the touring company at his plantation near Port Gibson, with offices in town.
 He continued to manage it until 1950, when he sold it.
 The Rabbit's Foot Company remained popular, but as some white performers joined and used blackface, it was no longer considered "authentic".

 In 2002 the New York Times characterized Port Gibson as 80 percent black and poor, with 20 percent of families living on incomes of less than $10,000 a year, according to the 2000 Census.
-It also had an "entrenched population of whites, many of whom are related and have some historical connection to cotton".